OctopusDeploy/install-octopus-cli-action/README.md

 | Name      | Description                                                                      |   Default    |
 | :-------- | :------------------------------------------------------------------------------- | :----------: |
 | `version` | The version number of the Octopus CLI to download and install (i.e. `7.4.3190`). | `*` (latest) |

+## 🤝 Contributions

+Contributions are welcome! :heart: Please read our [Contributing Guide](.github/CONTRIBUTING.md) for information about how to get involved in this project.